mjroberts543/Jump-Hypothesis-Tests/README.md

 # Jump-Hypothesis-Tests

 # Overview:
    This repository contains an application of hypothesis testing on time series modeled by Lévy processes.
-The method is used in
+The method is used in my papers

    [_Infinitesimal generators for two-dimensional Lévy process-driven hypothesis testing_](https://link.springer.com/article/10.1007/s10436-019-00355-y),
    [_Sequential Hypothesis Testing in Machine Learning, and Crude Oil Price Jump Size Detection_](https://www.tandfonline.com/doi/full/10.1080/1350486X.2020.1859943), and